The brevity of life ∙

 8 The grass withers, the flower fades, But the word of our God stands forever. – Isaiah 40:6-8

 15 Our days on earth are like grass; like wildflowers, we bloom and die.

-16 The wind blows, and we are gone– as though we had never been here.
+16 The wind blows, and we are gone – as though we had never been here.

 17 But the love of the LORD remains forever with those who fear him.

 Each person is born with a built-in expiration date for their time on earth.
 None of us know when that is.
 But passing off this mortal coil is a certainty.
 Through the years we encounter constant reminders of the brevity of life.
 As we grow older, we lose friends and family.
 Things around us change.
-We ourselves change.
+We change.

 REFLECT & PRAY

-Father thank You that you treat me with understanding and compassion.
+Father thank You that You treat me with understanding and compassion.
 Encourage me to immerse myself in Your eternal goodness and loyal love.

 It is sobering to realize that life passes by all too quickly.
 David never gives into despondency or resignation.
 Instead, he is joyful and expectant.
 Is David in denial?
 Absolutely not.
 He is learned through his walk with the Father to take the high road.
 The view from above provides the foundation of David’s outlook and overwhelming joy.

 What does David see?
-He recognizes and understands the stark contrast between the Father’s everlasting goodness and loyal love and human evanescent transience and vulnerability.
+He recognizes and understands the antithesis between the Father’s everlasting goodness and loyal love and human evanescent transience and vulnerability.
 How does the Father respond to human frailty and weakness?
 He is well aware of our fragility and propensity for failure.
 He is the One who formed us from dust.
-As dust, a more pleasant and an acceptable word for dirt, we are very short-lived like flowers and grass which dries up, blows away without leaving a trace.
+As dust, a more pleasant and acceptable word for dirt, we are very short-lived like flowers and grass which dries up, blows away without leaving a trace.